Hello, my kinky companions. Today, we’re talking about the world’s most popular fetish app: Fetlife.

 Pricing & membership details

 One of the best things about this alternative dating site is that membership is totally free.
 And when say that access is free, we mean that access is free.
 You don’t have to spend a cent to enjoy everything Fetlife has to offer.
+There’s no free membership features with the rest locked down, and you can use the full site.

-There are very few things on this site that you can’t access if you’re not paying a membership fee.
+There are very few things on this internet site that you can’t access if you’re not paying a membership fee.
 A nice little psychological trick is that it’s not even billed as being a membership fee.
 It’s called “Supporting Fetlife.”
 Basically, you’re not paying to get unlimited matches or messages or any of that bullshit, you’re paying to upkeep the development of the website.

 In return for paying for the development of Fetlife, you can view all of the most loved pictures and scroll back through everything you’ve ever “loved” (their version of a like).
 You can scroll back further through your friend feed and get early access to new features.
-Plus you can watch user-uploaded videos!
+Plus you can watch user-uploaded content!

 And honestly, you might just want to decide to support only for the videos.
 Who doesn’t love amateur porn?
 Fetlife .com is full of it!
 There are plenty of members who upload videos of their last session with their play-partner or the previous time they masturbated.
 Honestly, supporting is worth that alone.
 Even better is that this content links back to the member profile in question, so you can then email them if you share their same kink.